Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS. We assume no liability for this content.

 Visitors are invited to share their journey with family and friends by bringing them a gift from BEAR SANCTUARY Ninh Binh: the Sanctuary's own shop sells environmentally friendly and locally produced souvenirs.
 At BEAR SANCTUARY Ninh Binh, you can also savour traditional Vietnamese vegetarian and vegan dishes made with fresh, local ingredients at the onsite bistro and enjoy the tranquil views across the Sanctuary.

 - Via email: firstname.lastname@example.org

 - Via phone: + 84 (0) 229 366 6388

 BEAR SANCTUARY Ninh Binh

 Cuc Phuong - Bai Dinh road, Ky Phu commune

 How to get to the BEAR SANCTUARY

 Situation in Vietnam

 Even though the production of bear bile and trading in bear products are forbidden by law in Vietnam, bear bile farming and illegal bile extraction still take place.
-The Vietnamese government has taken firm legislative steps to end bear farming in Vietnam, however, there are still approximately 400 so-called 'bile bears' – mainly Asiatic black bears (Ursus thibetanus) – living in deplorable conditions on more than 150 bear farms.
+The Vietnamese government has taken firm legislative steps to end bear farming in Vietnam, however, there are still so-called 'bile bears' – mainly Asiatic black bears (Ursus thibetanus) – living in deplorable conditions on bear farms.
 These animals suffer in tiny metal cages, spending their days in an almost vegetative state, half-starved and dehydrated.
 With the newly built BEAR SANCTUARY Ninh Binh, FOUR PAWS aims to contribute significantly to end bear farming in Vietnam.
 The Sanctuary will boost government efforts to enforce the existing laws that prohibit the abuse of bears for bile extraction by providing a place for bears – whether confiscated or voluntarily given up by their owners – to find a haven where they will be cared for properly.